mrasamny/csci-121-Recitation4/README.md

 ## Submit Code

 Ensure that all constructors and methods work correctly by setting up a Graddle run configuration.
 Your project comes with a test class that tests all your methods and constructors.
 Once your test runs successfully, push your work to the repo.
-You are guaranteed that a successful test run will result in a successful run on Github.